allnulled/htmlbundler/README.md

 Pack JS universal modules from CLI or API from a list of files.
 But no webpack or shit.
 Simple.

-# htmlbundler

-Pack JS universal modules from CLI or API from a list of files.
-But no webpack or shit.
-Simple.

 ## Install

 ```sh